Ger4eK/gulp-setup/README.md

 1. Download all files
 2. In the terminal complete the command - npm i
+3. Download Path Autocomplete extension and add it tou your settings.json
+   > "path-autocomplete.pathMappings": {
+   > "@images": "${folder}/src/images",
+   > "@styles": "${folder}/src/styles",
+   > "@scripts": "${folder}/src/scripts",
+   > }
+   *Folder names can be different
-3. After that complete the command - gulp
+4. After that complete the command - gulp
-4. Add files you need to the scripts & styles folders in the src
+5. Add files you need to the scripts & styles folders in the src
-5. Write your code and enjoy Gulp
+6. Write your code and enjoy Gulp

 ## Src structure